ertyseidohl/ertyseidohl/README.md

 I have some experience with:

-* Java, Dart, React, Vue.js, Haskell, Electron, SCSS, Bazel, Phaser, Lua, Docker, Image/video processing, as well as project management and engineering management.
+* Java, Dart, React, Vue.js, Haskell, Electron, SCSS, Bazel, Phaser, Lua, Docker, Image/video processing, as well as project management and engineering management

-* I'm currently exploring hardware, especially Arduino.
+* I'm currently exploring hardware, especially Arduino

 I've used but am very rusty with:

-* Elm, PHP, and Angular.
+* Elm, PHP, and Angular